autocontracts/permissioned-blocks/whitepaper.md

 <br>
 <b>Permissioned Blocks</b> - Bob requests state S2 from Alice via the modified IPFS Bit Swap protocol for Permissioned Blocks.
 Before sending, Alice's device authenticates Bob's identity and verifies if he is authorised to receive the data.
 Upon authorisation the data is encrypted using Alice's contract key and sent to Bob.
 Bob decrypts the data using his version of the contract key.
 </p>

-## IPFS Token Authentication

-The folked version of IPFS uses token authentication during the IPFS Bitswap algorithm to determine whether a request for an IPFS data block is permitted.
-The token is similar to a Javascript Web Token (JWT) employed in existing authentication systems used on the internet today.
-The token is divided into two segments, the first segment contans the issuer, capabilities and nonce information, and last segment contains the digital signature.
-The token's signature is generated using the blockchain account of the requestor.

 ## Permissioned Blocks